 We have put together a brief guide to inform you of the procedures and requirements relating to a typical tenancy.
 It is important that you read it carefully so as not to delay the securing of a property.

-We aim to be as transparent as possible regarding our services, procedures and fees however if you have any queries please contact us.
+We aim to be as transparent as possible regarding our services and procedures however if you have any queries please contact us.

 When a suitable property to rent has been found all persons aged eighteen or over will complete an Application Form and will be named in the Tenancy Agreement.
-We will take up references, which may include a bank reference for which your bank may charge a nominal fee, a credit reference, an employer’s reference, an accountant’s reference, and a previous property owner reference.
+We will take up references, which may include a bank reference, credit reference, employer’s reference, accountant’s reference and a previous property owner reference.